You can essentially take this as a general list of recommendations.

 Operating System: Arch Linux.

-I also do have Windows (10, god forbid anyone has Windows 11) and Ubuntu, but I never use them anymore.
+I also do have Windows (10 IoT LTSC, god forbid anyone has Windows 11) and Ubuntu (only on my cursed Windows-Ubuntu-Arch triple boot setup on my Gigabyte laptop), but I never use them anymore.
 After the summer 2022 incident where my hard drive decided it was going to quit working and took Windows down with it, I no longer trust Windows not to have a meltdown over something small (do not let anyone I’ve worked with at Microsoft see this).

 Shortly after the incident I switched to Ubuntu.
 Ubuntu and I go way back - I have used Ubuntu in elementary school, when my dad switched our home PC to Ubuntu.
-I also ran some WSL in Ubuntu to actually get neovim working for me prior to the incident, and I had grown familiar with the command line.
-Since then, I have explored more and gone far off the deep end into Arch, and Ubuntu is just there for when I have to attend the occasional Zoom meeting.
+I also ran some WSL in Ubuntu to actually get Neovim working for me prior to the incident, and I had grown familiar with the command line.
+Since then, I have explored more and gone far off the deep end into Arch, leaving Ubuntu behind.

 Utilities

-Music/Audio Player: I’ve started to adopt mpd/ncmpcpp as it makes a lot more sense given my music listening habits (short, low variance playlists), though I still use Spotify for convenience and music discovery. insert normal distribution meme about using streaming services
+Music/Audio Player: mpd/ncmpcpp as it makes a lot more sense given my music listening habits (short, low variance playlists).
+Also, some bonus things regarding playing music:

 Video Player: mpv, but I pretty much only use it for viewing very short videos.
-For streaming longer videos, YouTube is still my go-to, as mpv can be hard to stream at faster watch speeds.
+For streaming longer videos, YouTube is still my go-to, as mpv can be hard to stream as there’s a combination of both faster watch speeds and slow internet making the viewing experience unenjoyable.

 Code Editor: It should go without saying that I am still very much a Neovim shill.
 I have used the open source version of VSCode on Arch repos, but more and more I found myself gravitating back to Neovim.
 Some of the major projects I’ve done on Neovim include all of the code-intensive projects for my machine structures class and computer security class, as well as data-intensive personal projects and my forecasting class final project.
-If I were to take operating systems (which I won’t), I would at least try to use Neovim.
+If I were to take operating systems (which I won’t - just kidding, I bit the bullet and decided to take the class in my last semester here), I would at least try to use Neovim.
+If I can spend my time in industry using Neovim, that would be a true accomplishment.

 PDF Annotator/Whiteboard: Xournal++, sometimes in conjunction with a Wacom writing tablet.

-PDF Viewer: Sioyek, though laziness also permits me to use Firefox whenever needed.
+PDF Viewer: Sioyek, though laziness also permits me to use my browser whenever needed.

 Image Viewer: icat within kitty for the most part, but also imv.